2021 Boğaziçi University protests: Reactions

 President Recep Tayyip Erdoğan said that "a routine appointment" was "being used to provoke the universities."
 He also referred to protestors as "terrorists" and denounced the LGBT youth.
 MHP chairman Devlet Bahçeli stated in a written statement that the rector was appointed by legal means and that the issue was closed to discussion.
 Bahçeli added that the protesters should not "strain their chances" and "not get caught up in anarchist projects", describing the protests as "a conspiracy that needs to be crushed."
 Erdoğan's Secretary of Interior Soylu stated that rector elections do not need to be democratic.

 The mayor of Istanbul, Ekrem İmamoğlu, representing the center-left main opposition party CHP, supported the protests.
 Canan Kaftancıoğlu, the chairwoman of the CHP branch in Istanbul, also spoke in solidarity towards the manifestations, prompting president Erdoğan to call her "a terrorist of the Revolutionary People's Liberation Party/Front."
 This led Kaftancıoğlu to file a criminal complaint against the president.

 After 23 days since the nomination of the new rector, no academic from the university had agreed to assist Bulu as vice-rector.
-As of 1 February, professor Dr. Gürkan Kumbaroğlu and professor Dr. Mehmet Naci had been appointed as two of his assistants.
-As of 24 March, professor Dr. Fazıl Önder Sönmez had been appointed as the last assistant to the rector.
+As of 1 February, professor Gürkan Kumbaroğlu and professor Mehmet Naci had been appointed as two of his assistants.
+As of 24 March, professor Fazıl Önder Sönmez had been appointed as the last assistant to the rector.

 As of 6 February 2021, 2 new faculties have been opened by the Turkish Presidency.
 Protestors have seen this move as establishing new staff solely to work with Bulu and give legitimacy to his position in the process.
 In March 2021, around 70 teachers of the university filed a lawsuit to depose Bulu from office.
 Meanwhile, Bulu appointed physicist Naci Inci, who also agreed on the vice-chancellor position, to be the leader of the social-scientific center of the university.
-After 6 months of protest, Bulu was removed by another presidential decree.
+After six months of protest, Bulu was removed by another presidential decree.